Most Terrier breeds have been bred for centuries across England and Scotland.

 As a result, the Chorkie was born.

-Like other terrier mix crossbreeds, these dogs totally devote themselves to their owners, and are generally frosty towards everyone else.
+Like other terrier mix dogs, these dogs totally devote themselves to their owners, and are generally frosty towards everyone else.

 Like the Chihuahua, it is not uncommon to find this pooch living life as a handbag dog.

-However, this is ill-advised, like all dogs, they need daily exercise of around 30 minutes, as well as lots of brain games to keep their clever brains busy.
+However, this is ill-advised, like all dogs, they need daily exercise of around 30 minutes, as well as lots of brain games to keep their clever terrier x brains busy.

 6. Beagle x Jack Russell Terrier Mix